open-craft/pr_watcher_notifier/README.md

 GitHub Webhook setup
 ====================

-* Use a tool like `ngrok` to expose the local development server on the internet.
+* The application has to be run on a internet-accessible URL in production.
+During development, a tool like `ngrok` can be used to expose the local development server on the internet.
 * Create a webhook on the repository to be watched by following [these instructions](https://developer.github.com/webhooks/creating/).
 This requires administrator-level access to the repository.
-* Use the `<ngrok URL>/pull-requests` as the payload URL and set the `Content Type` to `application/json`.
+* Use the `<Internet-accessible URL of the app>/pull-requests` as the payload URL and set the `Content Type` to `application/json`.
 * Remember to set a secret and to select only the 'Pull request' event.
-* Create a GitHub web token.
+* Create a GitHub access token.
+No particular permissions are required for a public repository.
+The `repo` scope permissions are needed for private repositories.

 Development Setup